This topic provides basic information about selecting, copying, pasting, and deleting components in the layout area.

 Right-click and drag the component to the desired location.
 The position of the cursor when you drop the components determines the parent of all the selected components.
 Look for the highlight as described in Add a Component to a Panel or Button Group.

 You can group components inside of panels and button groups.
-Doing so can enhance the appearance of your GUI and make it easier to navigate.
+Doing so can enhance the appearance of your UI and make it easier to navigate.

 Use the Object Browser to control the front-to-back order, or stacking order, of panels, button groups, and the components they contain: